General Sonography

 Step 2:

-Official college transcripts showing a completed undergraduate degree and the three prerequisites are required.
-They must be mailed to the same address as above.
-Official e-transcripts are also accepted, and can be emailed to cantwellk@midlandstech.edu.
+Official college transcripts showing a completed undergraduate degree and the three prerequisites listed above are required.
+Transcripts may be mailed to the same address listed in ‘Step 1’; or official e-transcripts can be ordered and emailed directly to the Sonography Program Director: kelseymmarl@midlandstech.edu.

 Step 3:

-A minimum of 2 letters of reference are required with the application packet.
-Forward all letters of reference to the same mailing address or email address above.
+A minimum of 2 letters of recommendation from employers, managers, or educational professors are required with the application packet.
+Please have letters of recommendation sent to the same mailing address or email address above.

 After You Apply